At least 16 people shot in 90 minutes in Brooklyn and Queens

-Those victims - four men and four women, ranging in age from 18 to 27 years old - were shot outside the Roosevelt Houses on Dekalb Avenue at around 12:26 a.m.
+The eight people - three men and five women, ranging in age from 18 to 27 years old - were shot outside the Roosevelt Houses on Dekalb Avenue at around 12:26 a.m.
 Monday.

-There was a large party outside the city-run complex when the shots were fired.
+They were part of a large party of between 100 and 150 people listening to music outside the city-run housing complex when two men fired multiple shots.

-A man was shot in the head and taken to Kings County Hospital in critical condition.
+One man was shot in the head and taken to Kings County Hospital.
 A woman was grazed in the face and also taken to Kings County Hospital.
 A man was shot in the shoulder and taken to Woodhull Hospital, and a woman was shot in the leg and taken to Brookdale University Hospital.

-Several others arrived at area hospitals and may have also been struck in the same incident.
+At least three others arrived at area hospitals and may have also been struck in the same incident.
 Two showed up at Kings County Hospital and one at Woodhull.

+Two of the bullets went through apartment windows on Dekalb Avenue.
+No one was struck.
+Two suspects fled on foot, and one gun was recovered at the scene.

+We just got an update from @NYPDnews asking for tips in several shootings last night.
+8 people got shot outside the Roosevelt Houses in Bed Stuy.
+Someone fired into a crowd of 100-150 people. #abc7NY https://t.co/2FdGTbMMxs pic.twitter.com/qkR7Z7HNOj— Derick Waller (@wallerABC7) August 16, 2021

 Four minutes later, a 16-year-old driving a Mercedes Benz 450 was shot in the head, and two other teens in the SUV also struck, at Atlantic and Schenck avenues in Cypress Hills, Brooklyn.